TarakaSriram/Design-of-Low-Dropout-Regulator/README.md

 Folded cascode Opamp :  Folded cascode op amp has been used in the opamp and the single stage configuration will be used , the gain of the opamp is found to be around 40dB.
-The PMOS transistors have been used as the pass transistor but in large number from tsmc N65nm technology(pch_lvt) and the resistors, capacitors are taken from the analog library.
+The PMOS transistors have been used as the pass transistor but in large number from tsmc N65nm technology(pch_lvt) and the resistors, capacitors are taken from the analog library. the droop voltage depends upon the Current variation i.e more the current variation the more the droop voltage will be.